Aberfan disaster: Edinburgh Fringe play faces cancellation calls

-The play attracted anger from some Aberfan survivors when it was first performed last year under a different title and behind closed doors.'Our history'
+The play attracted anger from some Aberfan survivors when it was first performed last year under a different title and behind closed doors.

 Mr Jermin said: "Last year it was a workshop production which was just for students and parents, and this time it is a re-shaped, re-worked production with a smaller cast.

 "It's quite intense, and obviously the subject matter is very, very raw, but as an artist I just feel that it opens the lines of communication and brings the subject to the forefront."

 Gareth Jones, who also survived the disaster, said he supported attempts to tell the story of what happened in Aberfan but felt the community had not been consulted on this occasion.

 "I think it's just people jumping on the bandwagon, making money out of our misery.

 "This is what I don't like.
 Yes, I want the story to be told of Aberfan for hundreds of years, it's part of our history, but I honestly don't think people should make money out of our misery.

 "I think they should have come and consulted people first, like every other production company that comes here and does other stories.
 They would be welcomed with open arms," he said.